gilbox/css-bliss/README.md

 Note that the above approach is extremely flexibile.
 If we want to swap out the `Btn` module for a different button module, it won't require any CSS changes.
 (And if we have a [pattern](http://ux.mailchimp.com/patterns) [library](http://alistapart.com/blog/post/getting-started-with-pattern-libraries), such a change will be as simple as copy-and-pasting some [markup](http://patterns.alistapart.com/).)

+Note also that if we wish to completely avoid Module file load-order specificity bugs and/or we need to load multiple CSS files asynchronously, `PopupDialog-closeBtn` shouldn't subclass `.Btn`, but instead [wrap it inside of another `<div>`](https://github.com/gilbox/futuristic-sass-guide/blob/master/solving-complexity.md#6-non-deterministic-resolution).

 ## Alternate approach using Module Modifier

 [`[ pen ]`](http://codepen.io/gilbox/pen/LbKml?editors=010)